Common Plants That Can Overtake and Ruin Your Garden

 Himalayan and Cutleaf Blackberry

 In the right climate, blackberry bushes can be a beautiful way to add edibles to your garden.
 In fact, growing fruits and vegetables can be a real DIY pleasure.
 But if you want to grow blackberries, be very careful to choose the right variety.
-A few to avoid are the Himalayan and Cutleaf variety of blackberries.
+A few to avoid are the Himalayan and Cutleaf varieties of blackberries.
 Both are incredibly invasive, but also easy to distinguish.
 What distinguishes these bushes from other, less invasive varieties is their ridged stems with five angles (most other varieties have rounded stems).
 Once established, these plants can spread and choke out any adjacent plants, as well as grow deep roots that are difficult to remove.
 So, if you want to grow some tasty edibles, choose a less invasive variety.

 There are many landscapers who seem to love the Japanese barberry.
 Part of the reason for this is that it can thrive in both dry climates and deep shade, and deer tend to avoid it.
 It seems like a good way to beautify challenging areas of a garden.
-But the Japanese barberry is also invasive and covered with sharp thorns, make it painful to handle and trim.
+But the Japanese barberry is also invasive and covered with sharp thorns, making it painful to handle and trim.
 It also tends to attract ticks, which can carry Lyme disease.
 For best results, avoid this one!

 Related Topic: How to Arrange Flowers in a Flower Bed

 A popular herb that many people include in their gardens is mint.
-Mint is not only aromatic, but it can also be used to flavor food and drink.
+Mint is not only aromatic but it can also be used to flavor food and drink.
 It grows well in a range of conditions and returns bigger every year.
 But the roots of the mint plant tend to spread quickly like runners throughout a garden.
 The roots of this herb can take over your garden and deprive other plants of water and nutrients.
 While mint may not be a great choice for a garden, it can be grown successfully in a pot or container instead.
 This way you don’t have to give up on mint, just do it in a controlled environment.

 Morning Glory, also known as bindweed, is another climbing plant that can produce pretty, fragrant flowers.
 But along with those pretty flowers come other issues.
 Once it is established the Morning Glory grows rapidly and eventually crowds out other plants in your garden and it is almost impossible to remove.
 Thanks to a stubborn root system, this plant will resist nearly every removal method.
-Use caution when choosing pretty, fragrant flower like the Morning Glory.
+Use caution when choosing a pretty, fragrant flower like the Morning Glory.

 Rose of Sharon